 Worship is available live on Sundays 10:30AM at our Facebook page.
 You do not need a Facebook account to view the service, however you do need one to interact with the worship leaders and each other online.
 You can access that Sunday’s service anytime after it ends, right there on the BVUC Facebook page; you can scroll down the page to see past services and other posts.

 Our most recent service can also be found on the homepage this website.

 In addition, Andover TV is now rebroadcasting our worship services on their public channel (Verizon 47, Comcast 8) on the following Saturday at 3:00 PM and Sunday 12:00 PM.

 Worship in Person

-- providing your name and phone number in the unlikely event that contact tracing is needed,
+- providing your name and contact information in the unlikely event that contact tracing is needed,

 - placing your offering in the plate upon entry or giving online, and

 - on communion Sundays (generally first Sunday of the month), bringing your own communion elements from home or celebrating using a prepackaged individual communion packet.

 Sanctuary windows and doors will be open to maximize airflow and minimize touch points.
 If it's cold outside, bundle up, if it's hot, grab a fan to wave!

 The rearmost pews are marked off to allow for seating at 6-feet from other worshippers.